 ‘She’ sheds a trail of buttons as her coat flapped wild (having become ‘stones’ the buttons will later lead him back to her as his nightmare unfolds).
 Their pretext for being there is defined (Honeymooning) with a touch of intimate secrecy added (moonlighting).

 The event dissolves into fairy-story: Hansel seeking moonlit stones to lead his sister out of the dark forest.
-Our speaker is alone and insecure within the unwelcoming underground stahge-set (draughty lamplit station) in the small hours (After the trains have gone).
+Our speaker is alone and insecure within an unwelcoming underground stage-set (draughty lamplit station) in the small hours (After the trains have gone).
 The situation is dangerously ‘electric’ and threatening (wet track/ Bared and tensed as I am).
 He needs the security of his wife’s presence (your step following) but dares not turn his head lest the mythological nightmare affecting Orpheus come true (damned if I’ll look back).

 - going-away: traditionally the clothes that a bride changed into before she left on honeymoon were referred to as such;